-- 7.11.
+- 8.11.
 The Green Space Strategy developed for the parish seeks to link together some of the existing open spaces and ecological areas to create a network of green and blue infrastructure designed to improve the quality of life for residents as well as ensure that the area can protect and enhance key areas of biodiversity value.
 Blue infrastructure improvements should include, whenever possible, renaturalising degraded water courses by removing channels from culverts and maintaining a suitable natural green area along banks and brooks.
-Overall it is hoped that this policy can also help address some of the impacts of climate change allowing for species migration and urban cooling. - 7.12.
+Overall it is hoped that this policy can also help address some of the impacts of climate change allowing for species migration and urban cooling. - 8.12.
 This policy brings together ideas and concepts focused on green and blue infrastructure and landscape management found within the NPPF and the emerging Local Plan and effectively link these to the recommendations and advice in the Staffordshire Landscape Character Assessment SPD.
 It does this through the provision of a physical framework, shown in Appendix 3 which should be used as a guide or strategy to assess the acceptability of interventions.

-- 7.13.
+- 8.13.
 The area's landscape is defined in the ESBC Landscape Character SPD as of being of moderate quality and in need of landscape enhancement.
 As a result the policy is designed to ensure that improvement to the landscape and key networks are delivered through new and existing developments.
-In addition, this ties in with the wider strategies and goals from the National Forest which covers almost the entire parish and from which funding may also be sought.
-It is particularly important that schemes respond to the Parishes location within the National Forest, and the importance of maintaining the semi-rural urban fringe environment in this sensitive location. - 7.14.
+In addition, this ties in with the wider strategies and goals from the National Forest which covers almost the entire parish and from which funding may also be sought. - 8.14.
 The criteria set out in this policy focus the type and nature of green infrastructure intervention and seek to replicate the ideas and concepts set out in the Landscape Character SPD as well as the local Biodiversity Action Plan.
-The strategy identifies areas where there could be a focus for improvements to help reinforce the network. - 7.15.
+The strategy identifies areas where there could be a focus for improvements to help reinforce the network. - 8.15.
 The Parish Council will work closely with developers and its partners to ensure that opportunities for public access and interpretation, learning through landscape and improvements to biodiversity are achieved through all new developments.
 The delivery of north-south footpaths and cycle links to, and integrated with green and blue infrastructure would also be considered favourably.